nordyjay/fin_research_agent/README.md

 Specialized vector databases like Pinecone are faster but require managing another service.
 PostgreSQL with pgvector is slower but keeps everything in one database - simpler operations, easier backups, lower complexity.

 ### Why 512 Token Chunks?
 Financial documents discuss complex topics.
 Too small (128 tokens) and you split concepts mid-thought.
 Too large (2048 tokens) and search becomes imprecise.
-512 tokens typically captures 2-3 complete paragraphs - this is an area ripe for exploration and optimization.
+512 tokens typically captures 2-3 complete paragraphs, this is an area ripe for exploration and optimization.

 ### Why Multi-Stage Deduplication?
 Without deduplication, searching "NVIDIA price target" might return 5 chunks all saying "$950" from the same report.
 Our pipeline ensures diverse sources: different pages, different semantic content, different content types (text vs tables).